jing1tian/franky/README.md

     RobotVelocity(Twist([0.2, -0.1, 0.1], [0.1, -0.1, 0.2]), elbow_velocity=-0.2)
 )

 # Cartesian velocity motions also support multiple waypoints.
-Unlike in cartesian position
+Unlike in Cartesian position
-# control, a cartesian velocity waypoint is a target velocity to be reached.
+# control, a Cartesian velocity waypoint is a target velocity to be reached.
 This particular
 # example first accelerates the end-effector, holds the velocity for 1s, then reverses
 # direction for 2s, reverses direction again for 1s, and finally stops.
 It is important not to
 # forget to stop the robot at the end of such a sequence, as it will otherwise throw an error.